Dialect continuum: Relationship with standard varieties

 Standard varieties may be developed and codified at one or more locations in a continuum until they have independent cultural status (autonomy), a process the German linguist Heinz Kloss called ausbau.
 Speakers of local varieties typically read and write a related standard variety, use it for official purposes, hear it on radio and television, and consider it the standard form of their speech, so that any standardizing changes in their speech are towards that variety.
 In such cases the local variety is said to be dependent on, or heteronomous with respect to, the standard variety.

 A standard variety together with its dependent varieties is commonly considered a "language", with the dependent varieties called "dialects" of the language, even if the standard is mutually intelligible with another standard from the same continuum.
 The Scandinavian languages, Danish, Norwegian and Swedish, are often cited as examples.
 Conversely, a language defined in this way may include local varieties that are mutually unintelligible, such as the German dialects.

 The choice of standard is often determined by a political boundary, which may cut across a dialect continuum.

 As a result, speakers on either side of the boundary may use almost identical varieties, but treat them as dependent on different standards, and thus part of different "languages".

 The various local dialects then tend to be leveled towards their respective standard varieties, disrupting the previous dialect continuum.

 Examples include the boundaries between Dutch and German, between Czech, Slovak and Polish, and between Belarusian and Ukrainian.

 The choice may be a matter of national, regional or religious identity, and may be controversial.

 Examples of controversies are regions such as the disputed territory of Kashmir, in which local Muslims usually regard their language as Urdu, the national standard of Pakistan, while Hindus regard the same speech as Hindi, an official standard of India.
 Even so, the Eighth Schedule to the Indian Constitution contains a list of 22 scheduled languages and Urdu is among them.

 During the time of the former Socialist Republic of Macedonia, a standard was developed from local varieties of Eastern South Slavic, within a continuum with Torlakian to the north and Bulgarian to the east.
-The standard was deliberately based on varieties from the west of the republic that were most different from standard Bulgarian.
+The standard was based on varieties that were most different from standard Bulgarian.
 Now known as Macedonian, it is the national standard of North Macedonia, but viewed by Bulgarians as a dialect of Bulgarian.